-I’ve learned so much from simplifying my closet and dressing with a small micro capsule wardrobe.
+I’ve learned so much from simplifying my closet and dressing with a small capsule wardrobe.
 While I’ve learned what best fits my body and my lifestyle, most of the lessons have nothing to do with clothing.
-Or, the lessons can be applied to clothes and life.

-I typically steer away from making recommendations on what you should wear, but feel strongly that none of us (at any age) need to wear these three things ever again.
+I typically steer away from making recommendations on what you should wear, but feel strongly that none of us (at any age) need to wear the following three things ever again.
+Don’t worry, I’m not coming for your jeans, leggings, comfort clothes or anything else you love to wear.

 Please Stop Wearing These 3 Things